Updated May 2014

 1Discuss the general incorporation issues with the client

 - Note that they cannot be partnerships since their objective is not to make a profit.
+Note also that they cannot be unincorporated associations if they want to become registered as foundations under the Income Tax Act (Canada).

 - Issues to be covered would normally include concepts such as limited liability, perpetual existence, taxation, costs of incorporation and maintenance, and prestige.